 There are a number of natural methods for rebalancing the gut and improving whole-body health.
 Beginning with the diet, you should aim to increase fiber intake and eat plenty of fermented foods containing live microbes, such as yogurt, kefir, kimchi and sauerkraut.
 Stay hydrated, ensure you’re getting proper rest and avoid stress as best you can to maintain a healthy gut.

 Functional mushrooms, such as Turkey Tail, contain prebiotics, which also help nourish healthy bacteria in the gut.
-Turkey Tail is rich in natural polysaccharides, which support a healthy and robust immune response, as well as polysaccharide peptide (PSP), which can help support an inflammatory response at the cellular level.
+Turkey Tail is rich in natural polysaccharides, which support a healthy and robust immune response, as well as polysaccharide peptide (PSP), which can help support an immune response at the cellular level.
 In an eight-week study of 24 healthy people, researchers found that consuming PSPs from turkey tail mushrooms every day led to beneficial changes in gut bacteria and suppressed the growth of E. coli and Shigella bacteria.
 Integrate this gut-boosting powerhouse into your wellness regimen by adding Om Turkey Tail powder to your favorite foods and beverages or taking Om Turkey Tail capsules daily.

 Erica Garza is an author and essayist from Los Angeles.
 Her writing has appeared in TIME, Health, Glamour, Good Housekeeping, Women's Health, and VICE.